Can dementia be prevented?

 Have an NHS Health Check

-An NHS Health Check is a free check-up of your overall health for people aged 40 to 74 who do not have heart disease, diabetes or kidney disease, and haven't had a stroke.
-It is offered every five years.
+An NHS Health Check is a free check-up of your overall health for people aged 40 to 74 who do not have heart disease, diabetes or kidney disease, and have not had a stroke.
+It's offered every 5 years.

-The health check can help spot early signs and tell you if you're at higher risk of certain health problems that can also increase your risk of dementia.
+The NHS Health Check can help find early signs and tell you if you're at higher risk of certain health problems that can also increase your risk of dementia.
 These include:

 - heart disease